dydxprotocol/v4-abacus/README.md

 # Android #

-Abacus builds and pushes the JVM target as a Github packagewith the followinng command:
+Abacus builds and pushes the JVM target as a Github package with the following command:

 > ./publish_android.sh